 It's also steeped in history, with castles and cairns.

-You can see Ben Nevis on a clear day, as well as the immense Fort George, the mightiest artillery fortification in Britain if not europe (Built following the 1746 defeat of Bonnie Prince Charlie at nearby Culloden).
+You can see Ben Nevis on a clear day, as well as the immense Fort George, the mightiest artillery fortification in Scotland if not Europe (Built following the 1746 defeat of Bonnie Prince Charlie at nearby Culloden).

 The guides books don’t mention the immense oil rig service facility at Cromarty, and at certain times of the year, the old village sits in the shadow of a couple of these imposing structures offshore, making an unusual contrast.

 A hidden favourite of ours, set in private grounds overlooking the Cromarty Firth, just a short walk to the beach and harbour, and listed in the 2018 Michelin Guide.

 Roll top baths and thoughtfully implemented decor, homemade organic luxury toiletries, a lounge with log fire, comfortable sofas and lots of books to settle down with, all complement a garden with amazing views over the firth.

 Winning an AA rosette has set the benchmark for the breakfasts, and dinners prepared and served by the owner, Fiona with homemade breads, pastries and preserves.
 The excellent seasonal three course dinner is available by pre booking only.